RaghavDabra/RaghavDabra/README.md

 • I have good knowledge on machine learning models

-• I mostly work on cyber security skills and pentesting
+• I mostly work on cyber security and pentesting

 Connect with me